 Now think about a diatomic molecule like chlorine, Cl2.
 The picture is complicated because the bond (which wasn't there in an atom) can stretch and compress — the molecule can vibrate, and the molecule can rotate (atoms don't rotate in any classical sense of the word, and in any case wouldn't have much kinetic energy of rotation because of the smallness of the nucleus and the lightness of the electrons).
 These motions are shown below.

 Now let's look at water.
 It has the same three translation motions as any other body.
 The animation shows translations along the x (left-right), y (up-down) and z (in-out) axes.

 These three motions are called degrees of freedom of motion.
 Our diatomic molecule above had a total of five degrees of freedom: three translations (true for any molecule), two kinds of rotation and one kind of vibration.
-Atoms only have three degrees of freedom, just the 3 translations.
+Non-bonded atoms only have three degrees of freedom, just the 3 translations.

 The figure below shows that water has three different kinds of rotational motion around its center of mass.
 Any arbitrary rotation can be expressed as a little (or none) of the first, a little (or none) of the second and a little (or none) of the third.
 So far that's a total of six degrees of freedom for water.
 That's six places to put kinetic energy.

 Lastly, there are the vibrations.
 Each bond in the water molecule can stretch/compress and bend.
 This amounts to motions of the individual atoms, constrained by the bonds they share.
 In any molecule, we can identify 3N normal modes of vibration, where N is the number of atoms (for linear molecules it's 3N-1).
 A normal mode is a fundamental kind of vibration, just as moving along the x-axis is a fundamental kind of translation or rotating around the axis of symmetry (left in the figure above) is a fundamental kind of rotation.